 What should I do if I relapse?

 Get help straight away.
-If you can’t afford to go back to an inpatient rehab centre, you should find an outpatient facility and get back into an addiction treatment programme as quickly as possible.
+If you can’t afford to go back to an inpatient rehab centre, you should find an outpatient facility and get back into an addiction treatment Program as quickly as possible.

 The sooner you gain control of your situation, the better.
 It would be best if you were completely honest with yourself and the people in your life that your addiction affects.
 Don’t try to handle your relapse on your own because relapsing can be extremely dangerous.